bnika/MerkOrCore/README.markdown

 If you don't specify the number of relation maximum 100 relations will be displayed (some relation types do not have that many relations, in these cases all relations are shown).

 #### Clusters and domains
 A cluster is a automatically constructed set of semantically related words.
-Most of them have been assigned a domain name, like 'SPORTS' or 'FINANCE'.
+Most of them have been assigned a domain name, like 'ÍÞRÓTTIR' (='SPORTS') or
+'FJÁRMÁL' (='FINANCE').
 These names are not unique for a cluster (they have a unique id), so some domain names may have more than one cluster associated to it.

 Get all cluster names: